-More than a few times I’ve commented on leaving a Godly legacy and I believe the desire to leave behind good and holy things for those we love is healthy.
+More than a few times I’ve commented on the impact of a Godly legacy and I believe the desire to leave behind good and holy things for those we love is healthy.
 But a fragment of a song recently pierced my heart and I recognized something I’d never considered before.
 A legacy is about me.

 Is that really what I want?